sopandaa/badminton-scoring/README.md

 # 🏸 Badminton Scoring Web App

-A simple beginner-friendly badminton scoring system built with Python and Flask.
+A simple beginner-friendly badminton scoring system built with Python and streamlit

 ## Features
 - Rally scoring (to 21, win by 2, cap at 30)
 - Best of 3 games
 - Web-based interface (buttons for scoring)
 - Reset match option
+- Graph that shows points summary in real time
+- Can add custom player names.

 ## Installation
 1. Clone the repository: